Dead to Rights: Reckoning

-Dead to Rights: Reckoning is a third-person shooter video game developed by Rebellion Developments and published by Namco Hometek.
-It was released for PlayStation Portable on June 28, 2005 in North America and February 3, 2006 in Europe, and is the third installment of the Dead to Rights series.
+Dead to Rights: Reckoning is a third-person shooter video game developed by Rebellion Developments and published by Namco Hometek for the PlayStation Portable.
+It was released on June 28, 2005 in North America and February 3, 2006 in Europe, and is the third installment of the Dead to Rights series.
 It is a prequel to Dead to Rights II.

 Plot

 Grant City police officer Jack Slate and his K-9 companion must rescue the daughter of a Grant City Senator.

 Gameplay

 The gameplay of Dead to Rights: Reckoning is very similar to Dead to Rights II and retains the series' signature usage of bullet time, disarming moves and the ability to use Shadow as an attack dog.
 Similar to Dead to Rights II, this game does not contain minigames.

 Reception

 Dead to Rights: Reckoning received "mixed" reviews according to video game review aggregator Metacritic.